airavata-courses/Schrodinger-s-cat/README.md

 * Feature-react_ui
 * Team members: [Nawaz](https://www.linkedin.com/in/nawazhk/), [Prashanth](https://www.linkedin.com/in/prashanth-swargam-pswargam/) and [Soumya](https://www.linkedin.com/in/jlsoumya/)

+### How to run this branch?
+* Clone this branch in your local machine.
+* Do npm install and then npm start.

 ### What does this branch contain?
 * This branch handles the front-end of the project.
 * The Dashboard contains Home tab, Signup tab, Login tab, AboutUs tab